Isla Holbox Yucatan Peninsula, Mexico Travel Guide

 Generally open from early morning (e.g., 7 AM) to evening (e.g., 8 PM), coordinating their hours with tour departure and come back times.
 Check their specific operating hours for activity bookings.

-ATMs are near the main square and at some hotels.
+ATMs are near the central square and at some hotels.
 They may have limited hours or be inaccessible after certain times.
 ATMs on Holbox can occasionally run out of cash, or might not work reliably due to internet issues.

 Mexico observes several public holidays.
 During major public holidays, banks and government offices are closed.
 Many businesses in tourist areas remain open but may operate with altered hours or be busier.
-Transportation can also be more crowded.
+Transportation can also be more congested.

 The island maintains a relaxed atmosphere, but certain courtesies always hold value.